-All staff and volunteers can identify the risk factors that indicate a family or pupil may benefit from Early Help and can follow school procedures to share this with the DSL

-- DSL/ Back up DSL will undertake a Family Early Help Assessment, when appropriate, to identify what Early Help is required - DSLs will signpost and refer to appropriate support agencies - DSLs will lead on TAF meetings where is it appropriate for them to do so - DSLs will follow the local safeguarding processes and refer to Working Well with Children and Families in Lancashire guidance using the Continuum of Need.
+- All staff and volunteers can identify the risk factors that indicate a family or pupil may benefit from Early Help and can follow school procedures to share this with the DSL - DSL Mrs A Brogden, Backup DSL Mr M Taylor, Early Help Lead Mrs J Ellis will undertake a Family Early Help Assessment, when appropriate, to identify what Early Help is required. - DSLs will signpost and refer to appropriate support agencies - DSLs will lead on TAF meetings where is it appropriate for them to do so - DSLs will follow the local safeguarding processes and refer to Working Well with Children and Families in Lancashire guidance using the Continuum of Need.